calebissharp/provide-page/README.md

 ### [components/EntryCreator.js](https://github.com/loggur/bloggur/blob/master/src/components/EntryCreator.js)

 A component that triggers an action to create an entry on both the client and the server using the `Form` component.

-## Migration from `react-router`

-`react-router` and others like it are all fantastic libraries, but with the `providers` paradigm, there is no reason to use them.
-All you have to do is use `provide-page` like you would any other provider and keep your routing logic within your components' `render` methods.
-You'll find that things actually get simpler while you'll also have more control and flexibility at the same time.
-There's no need to try to put everything within your initial call to `render` when mounting the app, as that can quickly get out of hand for large, complex applications.
-All you need is `render(<App providers={providers} etc />)`.

-The equivalent of `router.transitionTo` is to provide the `pushWindowPath` and/or `replaceWindowPath` actions to your components and use them wherever necessary.

-As for code-splitting, it should be implemented the same way themes are split.
-See [`provide-theme`](https://github.com/loggur/provide-theme) for an example of how that's done.  **A code-splitting tutorial using `provide-page` is coming soon!**